The evolutionary roads leading to low effective spins, high black hole masses, and O1/O2 rates of LIGO/Virgo binary black holes: Appendix

-All the compact object mergers are redistributed according to star formation history across cosmic time ($z\approx0$--$15$ for Population I and II stars; e.g., \cite{Madau2014}) with account of the delay time between binary formation at Zero Age Main Sequence to the merger.
-For each merger we use set of gravitational inspiral--merger--ringdown waveforms (IMRPhenomC; \cite{PhenomC}) to calculate the signal-to-noise ratio in O1/O2 LIGO detectors.
-A given merger is considered detectable (depending on its random sky location and orbit orientation in respect to the detectors) if signal-to-noise ratio in a single detector is greater than $8$.
-The full description of the method may be found in \cite{Belczynski2016a,Belczynski2016b,Belczynski2016c}.
+All the compact object mergers are redistributed according to star formation history across cosmic time ($z\approx0$--$15$ for Population I and II stars; e.g., \cite{Madau2014}), taking into account the time delay between binary formation at Zero Age Main Sequence and the merger.

+For each merger at redshift $z$ we use phenomenological inspiral--merger--ringdown waveforms (IMRPhenomD; \cite{Khan2016}) to calculate the signal-to-noise ratio in the O1/O2 LIGO runs.
+A given merger is considered detectable (depending on its random sky location and orbital orientation with respect to the detectors) if the signal-to-noise ratio in a single detector is greater than $8$.
+Only detectable mergers are used in our comparisons with O1/O2 data (e.g., rates in Tables~\ref{tab.ratesB},~\ref{tab.ratesA}, or effective spins in Sec.~\ref{sec.xeff}).

+With this method we obtain a self-consistent redshift distribution of mergers in the local Universe, and we also account for LIGO/Virgo detectability of our synthetic mergers (in particular, more massive mergers can be detected at larger redshifts).
+A more detailed description of detectability criteria can be found in \cite{Belczynski2016a,Belczynski2016b, Belczynski2016c}.